This book is a very nice introduction to statistical learning theory. One of the great aspects of the book is that it is very practical

 In addition to the R scripts I wrote up solutions to these exercises and put them in book form.

 Originally these notes and solutions were written in PDF (using the mathematical typesetting language LaTeX).
 I converted the PDF format to a format I thought more people would find easier to read.
 You can preview and buy a kindle version of the book here.
-If you are interested in purchasing the PDF version you can do so for $41.00 (US dollars) via PayPal (see the link below).
-Note: After you buy with PayPal you will be automatically directed to a web page where you can immediately download the solution manual.
+If you are interested in purchasing the PDF version you can do so for $41.00 (US dollars) (please see the links below).